 - 1. Turn the key to 3 (ON) without turning the key to 4 (START).
 If there is difficulty in turning the key, rotate the steering wheel until the key turns freely. - 2.
 Turn the key to 4 (START), then release the key as soon as the engine starts.
-Excessive cranking could damage the starter.

 Note: If the engine does not start within five seconds on the first try, turn the key to OFF, wait 10 seconds and try again.
-If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.
+If the engine still fails to start, press and hold the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.